 Plenty of room, very high speeds and absolute precision.
 With the new 7 Series models, BERNINA set new standards in 2015.
 The BERNINA 790, BERNINA 770 Quilter's Edition (QE), BERNINA 740 and 720 offer innovative features, such as BERNINA Adaptive Thread Tension, and are equipped with the BERNINA Hook.
 This guarantees perfect stitch quality, with a stitch width of up to 9 mm and speeds of up to 1000 stitches per minute.

-The year 2016: The first embroidery only machine by BERNINA
+The year 2016: BERNINA's first embroidery only machine

-With the BERNINA 700 the first BERNINA embroidery only machine is born.
+With the BERNINA 700 BERNINA's first embroidery only machine is born.
 It enchants embroidery enthusiasts with its extra-large embroidery area, the precise positioning of motifs and many other innovative features.